This post may contain affiliate links.

 Taste and adjust seasoning at the end.
 If it tastes flat, add a pinch of salt and a squeeze of lemon juice to brighten flavors without thinning the dip.

-Best Dippers for Hot Crab Dip
+Best Dippers for Slow Cooker Crab Dip

 Choose dippers that hold up to thick, cheesy dip without falling apart.
 Sturdy options include toasted baguette slices, pita chips, and kettle-style potato chips.